colinsheppard/time/README.md

 *time:plus logotime number period-type-string*

 Reports a LogoTime resulting from the addition of some time period to the *logotime* argument.
 The time period to be added is specified by the *number* and *period-type-string* arguments.
 Valid period types are YEAR, MONTH, WEEK, DAY, DAYOFYEAR, HOUR, MINUTE, SECOND, and MILLI.
+When applying additions to LogoTimes, addition is applied through converting the format to datetime, adding the values, and reconverting LogoTime to its respective format.
+This can lead to incorrectly applying time updates and lost information.

     let t-datetime (time:create "2000-01-02 03:04:05.678")